 I recommend the XD Design anti-theft backpack.
 It costs $79 – $95 depending on the color, but it is one of the best on the market.
 The inside is inaccessible from the back, and the zippers are completely hidden.
-It also has a padded backplate and built-in spine support.
+It also has padded straps, a padded backplate, and built-in spine support.
 The XD is designed for comfort and security.

 The Kopack anti-theft backpack is another high-quality travel backpack, but it’s much cheaper at $49.99.
-It doesn’t have the same level of padding or back support as the XD backpack, but it serves the same purpose.
-Your things will be completely safe.
+It doesn’t have the same level of padding or back support as the XD backpack, but it has the same level of functionality.
 It’s a nice alternative if you’re looking for a great anti-theft backpack on a budget.

 Disclaimer: This article contains affiliate links.
 That means that at no extra cost to you, I will receive a small commission if you make a purchase through my link.